AkashKrDutta/awesome-linux-packages/README.md

 Example configs are stored in the folders specified by their names.

 * **Sreen Rendering**
-  * x11vnc - A faster screen sharing network protocol.
+  * x11vnc - A fast screen sharing network protocol for X servers.
 Useful for sharing your linux screen over mobile/tablet/ipad displays for increasing your productivity.
 More [here](https://medium.com/@bitsoftomorrow/share-your-linux-screen-over-ipad-for-free-77afbf267357).

 * **Mouse**
   * imwheels - configure your scroll-speed across applications.
 More [here](http://www.webupd8.org/2015/12/how-to-change-mouse-scroll-wheel-speed.html).